microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 ```
 python InnerEyeDataQuality/deep_learning/self_supervised/main.py --config path/to/ssl_config
 ```
-Please check the [Readme](InnerEyeDataQuality/configs/README.md) file to learn more about how to configure the self-supervision (SSL) runs.
+Please check the [Readme](InnerEyeDataQuality/configs/README.md) file to learn more about how to configure the self-supervised (SSL) training.